BaSO4

 Key Applications

-The primary end-uses of Barite span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Barite span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Oil and gas drilling mud — Barite plays a vital role in oil and gas drilling mud, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Oil and gas drilling mud - Barite is valued in oil and gas drilling mud for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Barium chemicals production — Barite plays a vital role in barium chemicals production, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Barium chemicals production - Barite is valued in barium chemicals production for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook